OzanGenc/CocktailAnalysis/README.md

 **If user gives name of the ingredients;**

 The given ingredients are vectorized using the same vectorizer and cosine similarities between vectorized input ingredients and cocktails ingredients are calculated.
 The cocktails with the highest similarity values are recommended to user.

+### Preprocessing for Tf-idf Vectorizer
+Some preprocessing has been done before applying actual Tf-idf vectorization.
+***dfdsfdf***

+'oz', 'simple', 'dash', 'bsp', 'drops' token_pattern=r'\b[^\d\W][^\d\W]+\b'